Kuly14/mnemonic/README.md

 7. Deploy the bytecode

+I created an example repo that shows how to do this: https://github.com/Kuly14/mnemonic

 8. Write a test for every little thing.

 Since we are messing with the stack, it is essential to test everything.